jadeforrest/blog/content/posts/2022-11-08--product-strategy/index.md

 Gregory Kim: “It might be worth mentioning adding rules for knowing when your strategy is good enough.
 I.e., would I stake my future livelihood on this?
 The more critical the need for success, the higher the bar should be for the strategy.”

+The strategy needs to solve these three things:
+1. Profitable
+2. Not easy to replicate
+3. Valuble to customers.

 ### Remember the opposite test